hmontazeri/rails-assessment/README.md

 - Your logo in the top right corner (if provided)
 - Assessment title and hook
 - Description text
-- Info cards showing estimated time and question count
+- Info cards showing estimated time (if provided) and/or question count (if enabled)
 - A prominent "Start Assessment" button

 This creates a more professional first impression and sets user expectations before they begin.